KwangIO/kwang/README.md

 ```
 You can import it with IntelliJ IDEA
 ### Building Lwan
+`cmake`, `zlib`, and `libbsd` should be installed before building.
+* Arch Linux: `pacman -S cmake zlib libbsd`
+* Ubuntu: `apt-get update && apt-get install git cmake zlib1g-dev pkg-config libbsd-dev`
+* I have not tried to build it on other operating systems
 ```
 ./buildLwan.sh
 ```
-If you want more customization, see [lwan#Building](https://github.com/lpereira/lwan#building) for how manually build it
+If you want more customization, see [lwan#Building](https://github.com/lpereira/lwan#building).

 ### Sample
 Open `SampleLinux.kt`